steflyx/fastidiouscity-react/README.md

 This project is a reboot of my Master's thesis project "Fastidiouscity".
 It is build in React, while using GPT-3 as backend tool.

+## Requirements to run this repository locally

+In order to run this repository, you need to have a GPT3 api key available. \
+If you do, create in the root folder of the project a file called ".env" and write the following line:

+### `REACT_APP_GPT3_API_KEY = "your-api-key";`

+Then follow the React instructions indicated in the next paragraph.

 ## How to run

 In the project directory, you can run: